 You’ll see an improvement in skin tone and texture about 3 weeks after treatment, with continuing improvement for 6 – 9 months as new collagen forms.

 Yearly maintenance treatments are recommended.

-Despite many clinical studies, we still have many questions about PRP.
 We need to learn the optimal dosing, timing, and the frequency of injections, just to name a few.
 And as mentioned earlier, the quality of PRP is greatly affected by the quality of the centrifuge and collection process.
 Then there's the individual blood component characteristics, etc., etc. etc.

 What I'm trying to say is that the effects of PRP are variable, to say the least.
 And until we've learned what methods work best, all of these questions about PRP make consistent outcomes unlikely.